 Students reading Music will be taught for certain courses by the resident Director of Studies in Music.
 Supervisions are held either on a one-to-one basis for subjects requiring individual attention (such as Harmony and Counterpoint), or in groups of two or three where broader discussion is beneficial (History, Analysis, and so forth).
 These weekly sessions are designed to support and complement the instruction offered by the Music Faculty, which provides a wide range of lectures together with practical classes in Aural and other skills.

-The weekly sessions are organised and taught by a team of supervisors appointed by the Director of Studies in Music which may include a mixture of senior faculty members, external supervisors and postgraduate students whose area of specialist research is related to the topic or paper being supervised.
+The weekly sessions are organised and taught by a team of supervisors appointed by the Director of Studies in Music which may include a mixture of senior faculty members, external supervisors and postgraduates whose area of specialist research is related to the topic or paper being supervised.
 Appointments are made on the basis of expertise in the particular field requiring tuition.
 The new College Library contains one of the two largest music collections in Cambridge.

 For first-year examinations (Part IA of the Music Tripos), students are entered for papers in Harmony and Counterpoint, History, Analysis, and Practical Musicianship.
 Harmony and Counterpoint exercises comprise harmonisation of a ground bass, continuation of a string quartet, three-part sixteenth-century counterpoint, and a fugal exposition.
 At present, Harmony and Counterpoint is assessed both by a three-hour examination that requires the student to write stylistically sophisticated exercises without the benefit of a keyboard and another paper in which the student has twenty-four hours to complete and submit the exercises; this enables the use of a keyboard.